The network

 From a single study to a global network

-Started in 2020 with the outbreak of the COVID-19 pandemic, we have become an open and constantly growing network of active researchers from all over the world.
+Launched in 2020 to conduct COVID-19 related health literacy studies, we have evolved into an open and constantly growing network of active researchers from all over the world.

 Researchers from over 40 countries